-I am pleased to submit this proposal for the Municipal Service Review for the Town of Wndsor and Subsidiary Water District.
+I am pleased to submit this proposal for the Municipal Service Review for the City of Sonoma.
 As principal and sole proprietor, I take personal care to ensure a high level of customer service and satisfaction.
 My current and previous clients will attest to the fact that I will go the extra mile to provide satisfactory results.

 With over 25 years of LAFCO experience, I have served in nearly every capacity with LAFCO as a Special District Commissioner to Sacramento LAFCO, as Executive Officer of Solano LAFCO, as staff for LAFCO of Monterey County, as a director of CALAFCo, and as a LAFCO consultant.
-As requested I am listing links for a couple of recent water MSRs we have completed.
+As requested, I am submitting my recently completed MSR for the Town of Windsor as an example of my work.
+It will be attached in a separate email.